On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Introduction and main results

 \subsection{Motivation, methodology and novelty}

 \paragraph{Motivation}

-Our main motivation in this work is to show that there exist simpler and more efficient methods allowing more generalisations and building an intermediate step to deal with stronger non-linearities in the model corresponding to physically more relevant cases.
-We start with our motivation to study the asymptotic behaviour of the linear equation, particularly, how it differs from similar kinetic equations and requires different methodologies than those which have been used in the previous literature.
+Our main motivation in this work is to simplify the proofs showing convergence to equilibrium for linear run and tumble equations, and extend their validity to a wider range of tumbling kernels and tumbling rates.
+We believe this moves the theory closer to being able to study the most biologically relevant tumbling rates and kernels, particularly existence and linear stability for the fully non-linear models.

+Another motivation is that the equation is an interesting example within kinetic evolution equations.
+It differs from similar kinetic equations in a few key ways which we now describe.
 The linear equation \eqref{eq:rt-linear} has a structure similar to several equations appearing in the kinetic theory of gasses.
-In particular we mention a \emph{linear Boltzmann equation} of the form where $f:= f (t,x,v)$ is the density distribution of particles at time $t$ in the phase space $(x,v)$, $V(x)$ is the confining potential, and $\mathcal{M}(v)$ is the Maxwellian velocity distribution.
+In particular, we mention a \emph{linear Boltzmann equation} of the form where $f:= f (t,x,v)$ is the density distribution of particles at time $t$ in the phase space $(x,v)$, $V(x)$ is the confining potential, and $\mathcal{M}(v)$ is the Maxwellian velocity distribution.
 Long time behaviour for such equations is studied in the field of \emph{hypocoercivity}.
 We mention Villani's memoire \cite{V09} as the work which began the study of \emph{hypocoercivity} as a coherent behaviour common to many kinetic equations.
-The linear Boltzmann equation was first shown to converge to equilibrium by H\'erau in \cite{H07} and also falls under the scope of the powerful general theorem in \cite{DMS15}.
+The linear Boltzmann equation was first shown to converge to equilibrium by H\'erau in \cite{H07}.
+This also falls under the scope of the powerful general theorem in \cite{DMS15}.
 In \cite{CCEY20}, written by the authors and others, we show that Harris's theorem from Markov process theory provides an alternative way of showing convergence to equilibrium for the linear Boltzmann equation amongst other equations.